usnistgov/trec-browser/browser/src/docs/trec22/overview.md

 {==

 The goal of the TREC Web track is to explore and evaluate retrieval approaches over large-scale subsets of the Web – currently on the order of one billion pages.
-For TREC 2013, the fifth year of the Web track, we implemented the following significant updates compared to 2012.

 ==}